apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

                               fields can be included: priority, version,
                               timestamp, hostname.
-The values 'true' and 'false' have been deprecated in favor of 'all' and 'none'. selector.type                 replicating or multiplexing selector.*       replicating  Depends on the selector.type value interceptors     --           Space-separated list of interceptors
+The values 'true' and 'false' have been deprecated in favor of 'all' and 'none'. ipHeader         --           If specified, the IP will be stored in the header of each event using the header name specified here.
+This allows for interceptors and channel selectors to customize routing logic based on the incoming port. selector.type                 replicating or multiplexing selector.*       replicating  Depends on the selector.type value interceptors     --           Space-separated list of interceptors